ga4gh/ga4gh-schemas/doc/source/api/genotypephenotype.rst

-Intent: The GA4GH Ontology schema provides structures for unambiguous references to ontological concepts and/or controlled vocabularies within AVRO.
-The structures provided are not intended for de novo modeling of ontologies, or representing complete ontologies within AVRO.
+Intent: The GA4GH Ontology schema provides structures for unambiguous references to ontological concepts and/or controlled vocabularies within Protocol Buffers.
+The structures provided are not intended for de novo modeling of ontologies, or representing complete ontologies within Protocol Buffers.
 References to e.g. classes from external ontologies or controlled vocabularies should be interpreted only in their original context i.e. the source ontology.

 Due to the flexibility of the data model, users have a number of options for specifying each query term